William Hutchinson (bowls)

 William G. Hutchinson (1877-date of death unknown), was a Canadian international lawn bowls player who competed in the 1934 British Empire Games.

 Bowls career

 At the 1934 British Empire Games he won the silver medal in the pairs event with Alfred Langford.

 Personal life

-He was a superintendent by trade and was resident at the Strand Hotel during the Games along with the most of the other Canadian bowlers.
+He was a superintendent by trade and was resident at the Strand Hotel during the Games along with most of the other Canadian bowlers.